 These vegetables cannot be planted anywhere.
 Before you start the process of how to grow Brussel sprouts, you must know the best site to grow them.
 In deciding the planting spot for these plants, you must consider these things.

-Brussel sprouts can be planted in wide range of hardiness zones.
+Brussel sprouts can be planted in a wide range of hardiness zones.
 They grow well in USDA hardiness zones 2 to 9.
 Therefore, if you live in one of those zones, you can try to plant them in your garden.

 Moreover, they will also yield lots of sprouts.
 However, these plants can adapt to partial shade.
 Therefore, if you don’t have an area with full sun, you can still try to grow these vegetables at home.

 The soil in which you grow these sprouts must meet the requirement needed by the plant.
 Therefore, you will likely need to work the soil during the process of how to grow Brussel sprouts.
 These plants tend to love loamy soil.

-Another thing you need to pay attention at is the pH level of the soil.
+Another thing you need to pay attention to it is the pH level of the soil.
 These plants prefer neutral to slightly alkaline soil.
 As a result, it is recommended to work the soil so that its pH level is about 7 to 7.5.

 Also, they can tolerate -6o C. But, it is only for a day or two.
 They usually can adapt to early fall frost for a short time.
 After the frost, the taste of the sprouts is usually sweeter.

 The best time to grow Brussel Sprouts

-In order to start the process of how to grow Brussel sprouts, you need to know the best time to grow these plants.
+To start the process of how to grow Brussel sprouts, you need to know the best time to grow these plants.
 If you live in colder areas with freezing winters, the best time to germinate the Brussel sprout seeds is about three weeks before the last spring frost.

 And you must do it indoors.
 Therefore, you will be able to harvest the buds in early fall.
 For you who live in areas with mild winters, you can germinate the seeds in mid-summer.
 In doing it, you can sow the seeds outdoors, directly to the ground.

 Planting Brussel sprouts at this time will allow you to harvest the edible buds in mid-fall to early winter.
 If you live in areas with warmer winters, the best time to sow the Brussel sprout seeds is in late summer.
 Sow them outdoors and you will be able to harvest the sprouts in mid-winter to late winter.

 Brussel sprout varieties

 Therefore, you need to choose the right variety before you start the process of how to grow Brussel sprouts.
 These are some varieties that you can consider.

-Therefore, it is perfect for you who live in cooler climate.
+Therefore, it is perfect for you who live in a cooler climate.
 The size of this plant is relatively small.
-But, it will give you high yield.
+But, it will give you a high yield.

 This is a good choice for beginners because it is tolerant to various climate conditions.
 As a result, you will have more chance of success in growing this vegetable, no matter where you plant it.

 This particular Brussel sprout variety produces red sprouts.
 When it is cooked, their color will turn to bluish purple.
 It is not only good planted as a vegetable plant.
-But, it is also good planted as an ornamental plant.
+But, it is also well planted as an ornamental plant.
 Falstaff takes about 100 days to mature.

 Jade cross usually takes about 90 days to mature.
 The green sprouts of this variety are medium-size and oval.
 If you grow it, you will get a big harvest.

 Tips of growing Brussel sprouts

 If you never grow this vegetable before, you may feel a bit unconfident in growing it.
-However, there are some tips of how to grow Brussel sprouts that you can follow.
+However, there are some tips on how to grow Brussel sprouts that you can follow.
 These are some of them.

-Choose disease resistant variety
+Choose disease-resistant variety

 Plant rotation will minimize the risks of pests and diseases on your Brussel sprout plants.
-Therefore, it is suggested that you do not plant this vegetable on area which was planted with cabbage family in the previous year.
+Therefore, it is suggested that you do not plant this vegetable in the area which was planted with a cabbage family in the previous year.

 Grow the right companion plants

 Pests do not like the scent of those plants.
 Therefore, your Brussel sprouts will be protected from the pests.
 Other good companion plants for the sprouts are tomatoes, carrots, potatoes, and celery.

 How to Grow Brussel Sprouts

 This particular vegetable is planted from seeds.
 You can grow it directly to the ground or in containers.
 If you choose the latter, you need to make sure that the containers are big enough for the plant.
 Therefore, you can grow a Brussel sprout plant in a pot successfully.

 If you are going to plant this vegetable directly to the ground, you must prepare the planting site.
 You need to work the soil so that it is well-drained, fertile, and slightly alkaline.

 Also, you need to make some preparation to germinate the seeds, especially if you do it indoors.
 Some of the preparations you need to do are getting a seeding tray and seed-starting mix ready.

-Sowing the seeds and transplanting
+2. Sowing the seeds and transplanting

 Once you have done the preparation, you can do the next step, i.e. sowing the seeds.
-There are two choices of sowing method you can do.
+There are two choices of sowing methods you can do.

 It is essential to keep the soil moist so that the seeds will germinate successfully.
 When the seedlings are 15 cm tall, you need to thin them to 30 cm or 60 cm apart.

 You must also check the seeds regularly and keep the soil moist.
 When they are about 15 cm tall, you can transplant them to the ground.
 It is important to plant the transplants 30 to 60 cm apart and water them well.

 Therefore, you must water it properly.
-In addition, you need to mulch the soil.
+Also, you need to mulch the soil.
 It will keep the soil cool and moist.
 It also prevents weeds to grow around the plants.
 Thick mulch in winter will protect the plants from the cold temperature.

 Moreover, you also need to fertilize the plants properly.
 It is suggested to fertilize the soil every 3 to 4 weeks.
 You must also do it after thinning the plants.
 The recommended fertilizer for Brussel sprouts is nitrogen-rich.

 If you have a winter harvest, you can cut the entire stalk and then remove the leaves.
 After that, hang it upside down in a room.
 Make sure that the place is cool and dry.
 Storing the sprouts in this way can make the vegetables last for a month.

-Growing Brussel sprouts in your own garden will give you some benefits.
+Growing Brussel sprouts in your garden will give you some benefits.
 This vegetable is very rich in vitamin C and K. It is also high in dietary fiber.
 In consequence, it will promote good health.
-Therefore, you must try to grow it in your own garden.
+Therefore, you must try to grow it in your garden.